 - Actions, such as media uploads and downloads, joining meetings, games.

 - Schedule—Define when the policy rules apply, such as during core business hours.

 The default is the rule applies to all contents at any time.

-Note: Some Actions are valid only in Group A; others in Group B. For example, File Types are notated with a B. These items correspond to the rows that the Web Security Service will place them.
+Note: Some Actions are valid only in Group A; others in Group B. For example, File Types are notated with a B. These items correspond to the rows that the WSS will place them.
 The Contents and Limits section below discusses this.